 All international applicants are expected to understand and meet all other eligibility requirements for admission to the EMU PA Program and the Graduate School.
 For more information about the Graduate School requirements, please visit the International Student webpage.
 Applicants to the EMU PA Program are not required to submit an EMU Graduate School Application and should refer to the Admissions Process page for application procedures.
 For questions about residency/visa or financial requirements, please contact the Office of International Admissions at firstname.lastname@example.org.

 All applicants whose native language is not English are required to take the TOEFL iBT examination.
 There are no exceptions.
 No other form of the TOEFL or other tests will be accepted.
 A minimum score of 95 on the TOEFL iBT is required for consideration for admission into the EMU PA Program.
 Applicants must self report their TOEFL scores on the CASPA application and send an official TOEFL score report to EMU by September 1.

 All applicants must be aware of and are subject to the EMU PA Program required Technical Standards.
 Open the Technical Standards pdf for detailed information.

 In addition to the above requirements, all EMU PA Program students must agree to abide by the Rules and Regulations of the program.
 These can be found in the EMU PA Program Student Handbook pdf.

-Contact us via email at email@example.com or schedule an appointment with our School's advisor, Mrs. Linda Jerome, via this web-scheduling link: https://booknow.appointment-plus.com/419rkl8y/.
-To schedule an appointment, under the "Intended Major" heading, choose "Physician Assistant (HPHP)", then choose phone or campus appointment and then select "HPHP Linda Jerome" as the advisor.
+Contact us via email at email@example.com or contact the College of Health and Human Services Advising Office at 734.487.0918 to schedule an appointment.
+Current EMU students may book an appointment with Linda Jerome, our School's advisor, via this web-scheduling link: https://booknow.appointment-plus.com/419rkl8y/.
+Under the "Intended Major" heading, choose "Physician Assistant (HPHP)", then choose phone or campus appointment and then select "HPHP Linda Jerome" as the advisor.